Administration API

 https://[account_host]/api/customers/docs

-For example, the public content API details can be found in the following path:
+For example, you will find the public Content API details at the following path:

 https://[account_host]/api/content/docs

-Thus, the public Swagger documentation for the Content API for the account https://un.modyo.test can be found at https://un.modyo.test/api/content/docs.
+This way, the public Swagger documentation for the Content API of the account https://un.modyo.test is found at https://un.modyo.test/api/content/docs.

-In each page you will find the details of the different resources that Modyo provides and the different operations you can perform on them.
+In each documentation view, you will find the details of the different resources that Modyo provides and the operations you can perform on them.

-For example, the Administrative API (/api/admin/docs) shows different sections, such as “Locks”, “Layout pages”, “Email templates”, or “Content”.
-If you focus on the latter, you see that it has a list of operations that it performs on the Modyo Content module, we are going to focus on Spaces:
+For example, in the Administrative API (/api/admin/docs) different sections are shown, such as "Locks", "Layout pages", "Email templates" or "Content".
+If you focus on the latter, you can see that it has a list of operations it performs on the Modyo Content module.
+We will focus on just some calls to Spaces:

 Content